metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

       - `SELECT users` will throw an error.
       - `SELECT "users"` will run correctly.

+    **Tip: Use Metabase to check for column and table name syntax**

+      1. Create a simple question in the [notebook editor][notebook-editor] using the same columns and tables as your SQL question.
+      2. [Convert the question to SQL][how-to-convert-gui-question-to-sql].
+      3. Look at how the Metabase-generated SQL query refers to column and table names.

-2. Review the [data reference][data-reference] for the tables and columns in your query.
+2. Review the [data reference][data-reference] for the column and tables in your query.

     - If the column or table name doesn't exist in the data reference:
-      - The column or table _display_ name may be different from the original column or table name in your database.
-      - Run `SELECT * FROM your_table_name LIMIT 10;` to look for the original column or table name to use in your query.
+      - Run `SELECT * FROM your_table_name LIMIT 10;` to look for the column or table name to use in your query.
+      - If you're a Metabase admin, check the Data model page for the [original schema][original-schema].

     - If the column name exists, but you can’t query the column from the SQL editor:
       - Ask your Metabase admin if the column was re-named or removed on the database side.
       - If you’re a Metabase admin, you may need to [run a sync][database-syncing] to refresh your data.

 3. If you no longer have an error message, but your query results are incorrect, go to [Troubleshooting SQL logic][troubleshoot-sql-logic].
-4. If you're still stuck, search or ask the community on [Discourse][discourse].
+4. If you're still stuck, search or ask the [Metabase community][discourse].

-**Causes:**
+**Explanation:**

-- You need to use the correct SQL syntax for the database that stores the tables you want to query.
+You need to make sure that you're using the correct syntax for the SQL dialect used by your database.

-- If a column or table _display_ name was updated by an admin, your SQL query still needs to use the original column or table name from your database.
+You also need to check that the column and table names in your query match the original names in your database.
+They can differ for two reasons:

+1. [Columns and tables have _display_ names in Metabase that are set by your Metabase admin][column-metadata].
-- If a column or table name was updated in your database, but your Metabase hasn’t run a sync with your database yet, your database won’t recognize the names from your query.
+2. If a column or table name was updated in your database, but Metabase hasn’t run a sync yet, your database won’t recognize the names from your query.

 **Further reading:**